shap-po/selene-modpacker/readme.md

 -   Disabling of mods
 -   Search bar to not be lost in the mod list
 -   Drag & drop mods to reorder them
--   Theme synchronization with the ModRinth
+-   Theme synchronization with the Modrinth
 -   Support for [Fabric](https://fabricmc.net/), [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) and [Quilt](https://quiltmc.org/)

 ## Planned features